tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 to the platform and workload state.
 The TEE's signature over the Evidence or AttestationResults within the CMW MUST include:

-- Both nonces (client nonce from ClientHello extension and server nonce from ServerHello extension) when using the background check model
+- A secret derived from the TLS master secret and the message transcript, up to ServerHello, ensuring freshness of the attestation.
 - The attester's TLS identity public key (TIK-C for client attester, TIK-S for server attester)

-This binding ensures that the attested key is the one used in the TLS handshake and provides freshness guarantees through the nonces.
+This binding ensures that the attested key is the one used in the TLS handshake and provides freshness guarantees through secret derivation.
+See {{crypto-ops}} for details.

 # Use of Attestation in the TLS Handshake